What are, why use and how to get marginal means

 >

-Now let’s plot the marginal means from the simple linear model (shown in white dots) we saw above and the marginal means from the more complex model (shown in yellow dots) next to each other, which should help us notice how the adjusted means change depending on the predictors.
+Now let’s add to our previous plot the marginal means from the more complex model (shown in purple) next to each other, which should help us notice how the adjusted means change depending on the predictors.

 geom_pointrange(